yereverluvinunclebert/Panzer-Pagefile-Gauge-VB6/README.md

 # Panzer-Pagefile-Gauge-VB6

- This is an interim page before updating all text and images.
 A FOSS Pagefile Gauge VB6 WoW64 Widget for Windows Vista, 7, 8 and 10/11+.
 There will also be a version for Reactos and XP, watch this space for the link.
 Also tested and running well on Linux and Mac os/X using Wine.

  My current VB6/RC6 PSD program being finished now, fundamentally complete, only awaiting testing on Windows XP and Win7 32bit and some multi monitor checking, completion of the CHM help file and the creation of the setup.exe.
 This Panzer widget is based upon the Yahoo widget of the same visual design and very similar operation.